 Festival of STEM

 Last year was the inaugural eighteen hour multi-race competition of the Whitsunday STEM Challenge where teams from across Queensland tested their HPV design and build skills, and their physical stamina, at our Palmyra Dragway.
-This year will incorpoarte the Festival of STEM throughout the 14th to 15th November 2020.
+Due to the challenges with COVID 19, this year will incorpoarte an exciting new race format - HOT LAPS in the Festival of STEM held on the 10th October 2020.

 A team of Dutch students holds the world record for a human powered vehicle clocking 133.78 km/h at the World HPV Challenge at Battle Mountain Nevada in 2013.
 We can expect our teams to be turning in speeds over 70 km/h as they race around the special course at Palmyra.